-The increase in flammability that could occur at oxygen concentrations of 4% or less was considered acceptable in terms of safety.
-At $O_2$ concentrations greater than 4%, a barrier is needed to minimize fire hazard.
-An energy level of 10 VA is sufficiently low that ignition will not occur in high $O_2$ concentrations.
+The increase in flammability which could occur at oxygen concentrations of 4% or less above ambient was considered acceptable in terms of safety.
+At O_2 concentrations greater than 4% above ambient, a barrier is needed to minimize fire hazard.
+An energy level of 10 VA is sufficiently low that ignition will not occur in high O_2 concentrations.